zfurman56/schoolloop-notifications/README.md

 This program will email you whenever your grades change, telling you which grade changed and by how much.

-SLNS will check once a minute whether your grades have changed, and if so, email you.
+SLNS will check once a minute (by default) whether your grades have changed, and if so, email you.

 SLNS is run at the command line, like so: